stavik31/Citizen-Centric-Human-Resource-Mangement-System/system-design-diagram.md

 : Breadcrumb

 Description
-: control element used as a navigational aid to sho users which page they currently are in
+: Control element used as a navigational aid to sho users which page they currently are in

 ![component diagram](/diagrams/componentDiagrams/Breadcrumb.jpg)